 Rosenberg taught me, how to separate observation from evaluation, to notice feelings and see their underlying needs.
 To make clear requests, while acknowledging the other person’s power to choose.
 I also learned to embrace my own, and hence others imperfections more.
 To me, NVC meant a way to be present, to be in flow, to get closer to what Martin Buber referred to as direct encounter; a meeting of the thou, the other person, untarnished by existing pre-conceptions.

-Rosenberg once said, that our purpose in life is to become increasingly less stupid, and NVC began to prevent me from my own stupidity more and more often.
+Rosenberg once said, that our purpose in life is to become perpetually less stupid, and NVC began to prevent me from my own stupidity more and more often.
 Sometimes it was just in the phrasing of an email (replacing “you should” with “it’s important to me”), or calming down an angry man’s nerves on a London night bus with a bit of empathy, so he didn’t get himself arrested.

 More significantly, I hadn’t seen my dad in over fifteen years.
 He had just vanished one day when I was fourteen, and we only learned later that he had decided to leave everything behind, to move to Malaysia.
 In traditional thinking he did the wrong thing, and we had every right to be angry with him, to blame and shame him and to judge him as irresponsible and selfish.

 On my NVC journey I learned to look beyond this right vs. wrong thinking.
 The grip of it began to loosen when I tuned into what really mattered to me: my needs and feelings – I needed support, trust and love and was shocked, sad and disappointed that his leaving didn’t meet these needs.
 My dad, so I guessed, wanted more autonomy, freedom and adventure.